 - Anaerobic digestion adds value to negative value feedstock.

 - Revenues can be generated from processing of waste (tipping fees), sale of organic fertilizer, carbon credits and sale of power.

-Many industries in the Middle East produce liquid and solid wastes that are suitable for anaerobic digestion, such as food processing, pharmaceuticals, organic chemicals, paper manufacturing and tannery industries.
-Some of the wastes might be difficult to digest as a sole substrate, but they can be biochemically degraded in combination with manure or sewage sludge.
+Many industries produce liquid and solid wastes that are suitable for anaerobic digestion, such as food processing, pharmaceuticals, organic chemicals, paper manufacturing and tannery industries.
+Some of the wastes might be difficult to digest as a sole substrate, but they can be biochemically degraded in combination with manure or sewage sludge or poultry litter.
 The combined digestion of different wastes is called co-digestion.

-The relevance of biogas technology for the Middle East lies in the fact that it makes the best possible utilization of industrial organic waste as a renewable source of clean energy.
-Diversion of industrial waste from landfill sites and taking it to plants which can turn it into biogas and biofertilizer will ensure that it is treated in such a way that it becomes a useful product instead of a harmful one.
+The relevance of anaerobic digestion technology lies in the fact that it makes the best possible utilization of industrial organic waste as a renewable source of clean energy.
+Diversion of industrial organic waste from landfill sites and taking it to waste management plants which can turn it into clean fuel and biofertilizer will ensure that it is treated in such a way that it becomes a useful product instead of a harmful one.

 There is a huge potential to produce bio gas from organic waste which is adequately available in the GCC countries.
 As natural gas is available for cheaper rate in the GCC Countries, there is a question that how far the bio gas produced by organic waste will be succeeded?